uikit/uikit-site/docs/pages/slider.md

 ```

-**Note** To activate autoplay, just add `autoplay: true` to the attribute.
+**Note** To activate autoplay, just add the `autoplay: 1` option to the attribute.

 ***

 ## Widths and Gutter

-To set the widths of the slider items, use width classes from the UIkit grid.
-Either apply the `uk-child-width-*` classes for the slider to define width of all items of the slider or apply individual widths for each list item using `the uk-width-*` classes.
+To define the widths of the slider items, use the [Width component](width.md).
+Either apply the `uk-child-width-*` classes to define the width of all slider items or apply individual widths for each list item using the `uk-width-*` classes.

-If you want some spacing between your elements, add the `.uk-grid` class to the slider.
+To apply some spacing between your elements, add the `.uk-grid` class to the slider.
 The elements will then be spaced according to the grid gutter.

-**Note** You can use the modifiers `uk-grid-medium` and `uk-grid-small` to change the gutter.
+**Note** You can use the modifiers `.uk-grid-medium` and `.uk-grid-small` to change the gutter.

 ***